 Chicago

 It is not easy to compile a list of the best places to eat in Chicago.
-Other than the iconic Chicago dog and deep-dish pizzas, restaurants in Chi-Town cook up an international spectrum of yummy good eats.
+Other than the iconic hot dog and deep-dish pizzas, restaurants in Chicago cook up an international spectrum of yummy good eats.
 There are quite a few trendy fine dining eateries that are worth splurging for, and there are also plenty of moderately priced places with menus that offer great values.

 Table of Contents